Ukraine vows defiance as Russia launches major invasion - KVIA

 “The Russian Armed Forces are not launching any missile or artillery strikes on the cities of Ukraine.
 High-precision weapons destroy military infrastructure: military airfields, aviation, air defense facilities of the Armed Forces of Ukraine,” the statement read.

-But despite the Russian military’s claims that civilians wouldn’t be targeted, many chose to leave the capital.
-Kyiv residents had previously been told to stay at home and pack a bag with necessities, in case they needed to leave abruptly.
+But despite the Russian military’s claims that civilians wouldn’t be targeted, many chose to leave the capital, while others hunkered down in subway stations.

-Witnesses told CNN that subway stations had become improvised bunkers and were full of people, with supplies organized in groups.

-Across the city, red arrows painted on walls indicate the locations of the nearest bomb shelters.
-The city first put them up after the war broke out in the east of the country in 2014, but they were recently repainted.

 Before Putin’s address, Russia issued a notice banning civil aircraft from flight routes bordering northeastern Ukraine.
 Separately, Ukrainian aviation authorities issued a notice restricting Ukrainian airspace in the regions around Kyiv, Dnipro, Lviv, Odessa and Simferopol.